vacationlabs/haskell-webapps/README.md

+# Request For Comments

+> Any relevant full-featured libraries that have been missed?
+> Any libraries that are de-facto standards (eg. Aeson for JSON) which can reduce the scope of this seemingly humongous task?

 # Motivation

 There is too much choice, with respect to libraries, when building a typical RDBMS-backed webapp.
 Most people (especially newcomers to Haskell) don't know enough about advantages/disadvantages to make the right choice.
 Making the wrong choice leads to a **lot of needless frustration**